Calcium and Healthy Bones

 Why is calcium so important?

 Did you know that 99% of your body's calcium is stored in your bones and teeth?
 This calcium makes up your bone bank.
 Calcium is "deposited" and "withdrawn" from your bone bank daily, based on your body's need for calcium.
-If your daily diet is low in calcium, calcium is "withdrawn" from your bone bank.
+If your daily diet is low in calcium calcium is "withdrawn" from your bone bank.
 Bone is broken down to keep your blood calcium level normal.
-This happens because calcium plays a critical role in supporting your body's vital functions; such as controlling your blood pressure and maintaining your heart beat.
+This happens because calcium plays a critical role in supporting your body's vital functions; such as controlling your blood pressure and maintaining your heartbeat.

 Who should get calcium?

-It is recommended that everyone, including pregnant or breastfeeding women, consume the daily calcium intake recommended for your age.
+It is recommended that everyone, including pregnant or breastfeeding women, consume the daily calcium intake recommended for their age.
 The amount of calcium you get from your food (the preferred source) plus any calcium supplement (if needed) should be combined to see if you meet the recommended calcium intake in milligrams (mg) per day shown below.

 How much calcium is recommended each day?